 New York Times Bestsellers 2018

 J. K. Rowling is back with her fourth book in the Cormoran Strike series (written under the pen name Robert Galbraith).
 With Robin Ellacott, now his partner instead of his secretary, Strike must investigate the case of a troubled young man who remembers witnessing a murder in his youth.
-However, Strike’s new found fame complicates the matter, as does his relationship with Robin.
-Of all the new books to read this fall, we have to admit, we are most excited for this one.
-Read more →
+However, Strike’s newfound fame complicates the matter, as does his relationship with Robin.
+Of all the new books to read this fall, we have to admit, we are most excited about this one.

 Amazon Best Selling Books 2018

 One of Amazon’s bestselling books of 2018, Circe has been getting a ton of buzz this year.
 In this retelling of the Greek myth, Circe, the daughter of the sun god, feels out of place among the gods of Olympus.
-Yet, among the mortals she has magical powers of witchcraft.
-Banished by Zeus, Circe must decided where she belongs – with the gods of her birth or the mortals she’s come to live among.
+Yet, among mortals, she has magical powers of witchcraft.
+Banished by Zeus, Circe must decide where she belongs – with the gods of her birth or the mortals she’s come to live among.
 An intriguing premise and the perfect book for anyone who loves stories that give a different take on classic tales.
-Read more →

 If you are looking for an exciting new thriller, try Greer Hendricks and Sarah Pekkanen’s tale The Wife Between Us.
-As the book jacket notes, from the beginning you will assume you are reading a book about a jealous ex-wife obsessed with her replacement.
+As the book jacket notes, from the beginning, you will assume you are reading a book about a jealous ex-wife obsessed with her replacement.
 But appearances can be deceiving.
 We haven’t read this one yet, but it was among Amazon’s bestselling books of 2018 so we knew it belonged on our list of the best books of 2018.
-Read more →

 Considered one of the best audiobooks of the year, Tommy Orange’s debut novel tells of the lives of urban Native Americans.
 Centered around the Big Oakland Powwow, There There peeks into the lives of twelve characters as each is drawn by their Native American heritage to visit the Powwow.
-Orange delivers a striking look at many of the issues that have plagued so many Native Americans – alcoholism, addiction, suicide and abuse – as well as topics more specific to them.
-If you’ve never listened to a full cast audiobook, you definitely should give this book a try.
-Read more →
+Orange delivers a striking look at many of the issues that have plagued so many Native Americans – alcoholism, addiction, suicide, and abuse – as well as topics more specific to them.
+If you’ve never listened to a full-cast audiobook, you definitely should give this book a try.

 Best Books 2018 Nonfiction

-One of the most popular books of 2018, Rachel Hollis’s motivational book Girl, Wash Your Face, seems to be one of the most talked about books of the year.
+One of the most popular books of 2018, Rachel Hollis’s motivational book Girl, Wash Your Face, seems to be one of the most talked-about books of the year.
 Honestly, Hollis’s writing seems to provoke extreme reactions – you’ll either love it or hate it.
 Honestly, Rachael loved it.
 It was just what she needed to hear at the time.
 Jaclyn did not.
 If you ever feel like you aren’t enough or tend to be too hard on yourself, give this book a try.
-Read more →

 We can’t begin to describe how incredible this book is.
 Instead of telling you her life story, Maggie O’Farrell gives you glimpses into her life through separate incidents where she brushed against death, which has occurred surprisingly often.
-From a childhood illness to near fatal accidents to miscarriage, O’Farrell gives you such an intriguing look not just at how she has almost died, but more importantly how she has lived.
+From a childhood illness to near-fatal accidents to miscarriage, O’Farrell gives you such an intriguing look not just at how she has almost died, but more importantly how she has lived.
 If you only read one book on this list, we suggest you pick this one.
-Read more →

 Young Adult Releases 2018

 So many of our favorite authors had new books out this fall that we aren’t sure where to begin.
 But no list of the 2018’s best novels would be complete without Markus Zusak’s latest novel.
 The five Dunbar boys are a (mostly) united force against the world.
 When they discover the secret behind their dad’s disappearance, can Clay build a bridge to overcome the past?
-From the description, I’m not really sure what this books is about, but we can’t tell you how much we loved The Book Thief, so we hope his newest book can measure up.
-Read more →
+From the description, I’m not sure what this book is about, but we can’t tell you how much we loved The Book Thief, so we hope his newest book can measure up.

 Best WWII Historical Fiction Books to Read

-I can’t help but notice new WWII historical fiction, and this one in particular has been getting great reviews.
+I can’t help but notice new WWII historical fiction, and this one, in particular, has been getting great reviews.
 In April 1942, Slovakian Jew Lale Sokolov is imprisoned in Auschwitz.
 Instead of being forced into manual labor, he is given the task of tattooing the numbers onto his fellow prisoners.
-Not only is this haunting tale based on a true story, but Heather Morris actually interviewed Lale Sokolov for the book.
-If you love reading about World War II like we do, be sure to check out this stunning new novel.
-Read more →
+Not only is this haunting tale based on a true story, but Heather Morris interviewed Lale Sokolov for the book.
+If you love reading about World War II as much as I do, be sure to check out this stunning new novel.

 Top Fiction Books on our To-Read List